Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 JBSA Randolph Air Force Base

 The 12th Flying Training Wing is the source of America's airpower, delivering unrivaled airpower leaders for the future of the U.S. Air Force.
 The wing, headquartered at Joint Base San Antonio-Randolph, consists of three flying groups and a maintenance directorate spanning more than 1,600 miles.
 The 12th FTW is responsible for four single-source aviation pipelines.
 These pipelines include combat systems officer training and pilot instructor training and remotely piloted aircraft pilot indoctrination and basic sensor operator qualification.
 The wing manages all airmanship programs for the U.S. Air Force Academy and serves as the single screening point for all hopeful aviators, including pilots, remotely piloted aircraft pilots, and combat systems officers.
-The wing also hosts the introduction to fighter fundamentals program and conducts electronic warfare training for the U.S. Air Force and multi-national forces.
+The wing also hosts the introduction to Fighter Fundamentals program and conducts electronic warfare training for the U.S. Air Force and multi-national forces.

 Joint Base San Antonio

-Defense Service Network Dialing Instructions: The DSN is the provider of long-distance communications services for the Department of Defense.
+Defense Switched Network Dialing Instructions: The DSN is the provider of long-distance communications services for the Department of War.
 Every installation has a unique DSN number, and the numbers vary by world-wide location.
 To place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
-If you would like to make a call on the Defense Switched Network please use the following guide:

 Fort Sam Houston finds its roots as far back as 1845 when the Army established a garrison in San Antonio.
 In 1876, the Army began constructing the Quadrangle on land donated by the city, and the Army garrison moved to the site a few years later.
 Fort Sam Houston was formally named for General Sam Houston, the hero of the battle of San Jacinto and the first president of the Republic of Texas, in 1890.
 It is unique among Army posts.
 On the one hand, it is a major, active military installation that plays a vital role in defense of the nation.
 On the other hand, it contains some of the oldest structures on any Army installation.
 Two of those sights are the Pershing House and The Quadrangle.
-This blend of old and new gives today's Soldiers pride in a history that dates back over 150 years.
+This blend of old and new gives today's soldiers pride in a history that dates back over 150 years.

 Lackland AFB is named after Brigadier General Frank Lackland, who was commissioned into the Army after serving in the District of Columbia National Guard.
 Construction on the base began on June 15, 1941, and was originally part of Kelly Field.
 One year later, it became an independent organization called the San Antonio Aviation Cadet Center.
 On February 3, 1948, the facility became Lackland AFB, Gateway to the Air Force.
 For more information, please visit the Lackland AFB homepage.

-The base consists of more than 24,000 active duty members; 10,000 DOD civilians; and 11,000 contractors and family members.
+The base consists of more than 24,000 active duty members; 10,000 DOW civilians; and 11,000 contractors and family members.
 Lackland is comprised of the 37th Training Wing; 149th Fighter Wing; 59th Medical Wing; the Air Force Intelligence, Surveillance and Reconnaissance Agency; 24th Air Force Wing, 67th Network Warfare Wing; the Cryptologic Systems Group; the National Security Agency; and 70 additional associate units.

 Randolph Field was dedicated on June 20, 1930, as a flying training base and continues in this mission today.
 The idea for Randolph began soon after the establishment of the Air Corps Act in 1926, which changed the name of the Army Air Service to the Army Air Corps.
 General Frank P. Lahm was placed in charge of all flying training and established the Air Corps Training Center and set up its headquarters at Duncan Field, next to Kelly Field, TX.
 After deciding the facilities at Kelly and Brooks Fields were not enough for proper training, the Air Corps soon decided an additional training field was needed.
 Randolph Field was named after Captain William Millican Randolph, who crashed his AT-4 on takeoff returning to duty at Kelly.
 He contributed immeasurably to the progress of aviation and served on the base name selection committee.
 After the Air Force became a separate service on September 18, 1947, Randolph Field was officially named Randolph Air Force Base on January 14, 1948.
 For more history visit Randolph's homepage.

-Randolph is home to more than 4,000 military members; 5,000 dependents; and 5,000 DOD civilians.
+Randolph is home to more than 4,000 military members; 5,000 dependents; and 5,000 DOW civilians.
 It is home to numerous units, including Headquarters Air Education and Training Command, Air Force Personnel Center, and the host unit, the 12th Flying Training Wing.

 Forwarding Address: